Stream using a CMAF live stream repeater in Wowza Streaming Engine

 2. Create the configuration folder [install-dir]/conf/liveorigin and copy [install-dir]/conf/Application.xml to this new folder.

-3. Open the newly copied Application.xml file in a text editor and set the StreamType property to live:
+3. Open the application-level Application.xml file in the [install-dir]/conf/liveorigin directory.

 <StreamType>live</StreamType>

-1. Add cmafstreamingpacketizer to the LiveStreamPacketizers property.
+1. Add the cmafstreamingpacketizer to the LiveStreamPacketizers property.
 You can add it to the prepopulated comma-separated list, or you can add it as the only packetizer specified.
-For a workflow that only delivers only CMAF streams, the XML looks like this:
+For a workflow that delivers only CMAF streams, the XML looks like this:

 <Streams>